25 Ways to Stay Safe From Coronavirus As You Celebrate

 This post may contain affiliate links as explained in my Disclosure Policy.

 No one that I know of, including my 89-year-old uncle, admits to having witnessed anything so devastatingly catastrophic.
-And for many months, there’s been overwhelming helplessness as thousands of people lost their lives every single day in the USA alone.
+For months, helplessness has been overwhelming.
+Thousands of lives have been lost every day in the USA alone.

 Just before the Thanksgiving holidays in the US, there were warnings by the experts that people shouldn’t travel.
 Unfortunately, many did.
 That might have led to the new surge in higher numbers of new infections and more deaths.